a-djebali/a-djebali.github.io/_posts/2018-01-29-etl-query-twitter-hadoop-sqoop-hive.md

 $ hive -f tweet.hql
 ```

-This command runs the the twitte.hql file.
+This command runs the the `tweet.hql` file.
 Once the query completes, you get the prompt.

 Let's do a quick check, the following query returns a maximum of 10 tweets that contain the word Hive in the message text:

 ```sql
 SELECT user.name, user.screen_name, count(1) as cc